-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Virtual Visit Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
+pay when you get ervices Services that are covered for you In-Network Out-of-Network Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
 A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or via the internet using a smart phone or a computer's web cam.
 For more information, or to schedule an appointment, call Teladoc at 1-800-835-2362 (TTY: 711).
 You pay a \$0 copay for virtual visits covered through Teladoc.
 Virtual visits through Teladoc are available 24 hours per day, 365 days a year and can be accessed by phone, smart phone app, or online.
-Vision Care We cover: Medicare-Covered Services Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Medicare-Covered Services You pay a \$10 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
+We cover: Medicare-Covered Services Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare does not cover routine eye exams (eye refractions) for eyeglasses/contacts.
+For people who are at high risk of glaucoma, one glaucoma screening each year.
+People at high risk of glaucoma, including people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
+For people with diabetes, a screening for diabetic retinopathy once per year.
+One pair of eyeglasses or contact lenses, after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the Medicare-Covered Services You pay a \$10 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
 There is no coinsurance, copayment, or deductible for a Medicare-covered glaucoma screening.
-You pay a \$0 copay for a Medicare-covered After you have paid the annual deductible: Medicare-Covered Services You pay a \$40 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
+You pay a \$0 copay for a Medicare-covered diabetic After you have paid the annual deductible: Medicare-Covered Services You pay a \$40 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
 You pay a \$0 copay for a Medicare-covered glaucoma screening.
+You pay a \$40 copay for a Medicare-covered glaucoma screening.